casper-network/docs-archive/dapp/getting-started.md

         └── standard_payment.wasm
 ```

-1. Run the test
-2. View the test compiling
-3. View the test running
-4. See the test results
+Once you Run the test, you will see the test compiling and running the test with the following test results.

-5. To debug, you can view our section of this guide about [Debugging contracts](....)
+To debug, you can view our section of this guide about [Debugging contracts](....)

 Note: The tests project will auto-build the contract, but not vice-versa.

 You can use `cargo-casperlabs --help` including brief instructions.